fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 12.2.0 =
+* [Added] Adds a shortcode [invp_archive] that can be used by itself in a page to create a vehicle listing page.
+Designed to help users build archives if their themes can't be altered to disable excerpts in archives.

 = 12.1.0 =
 * [Added] Upgrades the vehicle location sentence to add the lot's phone number.
 * [Added] Adds two filters, `invp_vehicle_location_sentence_address` and `invp_vehicle_location_sentence_phone` to allow each piece of the phone number in the location sentence to be filtered separately.